-- The 3-star Mid City Warrnambool is located at the western end of the world-renowned Great Ocean Road, only 50 metres from the centre of town and a short stroll to beautiful beaches nearby.
+- Mid City Motel Warrnambool is located at the western end of the world-renowned Great Ocean Road, only 50 metres from the centre of the town and a short stroll to beautiful beaches nearby.
 Facilities include Elements Bar & Restaurant, in-room dining, outdoor swimming pool, spa and guest laundry for your convenience.
-Warrnambool is a friendly and relaxing city with a selection of bars and restaurants within walking distance of the hotel.
-All 61 rooms feature en suite facilities, air conditioning, TV, mini bar, phone and internet access.
+Warrnambool is a friendly and relaxing town with a selection of bars and restaurants within walking distance of the hotel.
+All rooms feature en suite facilities, air conditioning, TV, phone and internet access.

 - Double Tree by Hilton Alice Springs

-- Experience eco-friendly luxury and enjoy stunning views of the majestic MacDonnell Mountain Ranges when you stay at the DoubleTree by Hilton Hotel Alice Springs.
-Conveniently located just off the Stuart Highway, the hotel is only 15 minutes’ drive from Alice Springs Airport and within walking distance of downtown.
-Enjoy easy access to many businesses, government offices and attractions such as Simpsons Gap, Desert Park and Anzac Hill.
-Ideal for both corporate and leisure guests, this Alice Springs hotel offers fantastic business and recreational facilities and friendly service from our dedicated staff.
-We will even welcome you with a signature, warm DoubleTree chocolate chip cookie when you check in.
+- Experience eco-friendly settings and enjoy stunning views of the majestic MacDonnell Mountain Ranges when you stay at the DoubleTree by Hilton Hotel Alice Springs.
+Conveniently located just off the Stuart Highway, hotel is within walking distance of downtown and provides easy access to many local attractions such as Anzac Hill.
+All hotel rooms feature air-conditioning, Wi-Fi, flat-screen TVs and tea/coffee-making facilities.
+Other hotel amenities include fitness centre, outdoor heated swimming pool and restaurant, serving modern Australian cuisine.

 - Desert Gardens Hotel